SebastienPoncelet/django-setup-practise/Recipe.md

 - Create models
     - Pay attention to each model's class name
     - For a ForeignKey field, the related name is the current class' name.
 Name the parent will see its child/children
+    - Do not forget to declare any on delete cascade for children model fields in parent models.
 - Create migrations for the changes once all the models are created:
 $ python3 manage.py makemigrations <app_name>
 - Include app in the project settings.py, INSTALLED_APPS param.
 Path looks like: